-These four questions will enable you to practically pinpoint the perfect pair for your exact needs
+These four questions will enable you to practically pinpoint the perfect pair of swim goggles for your exact needs

 According to Ironman rules and regulations, “Wearing swim goggles or a face mask is neither prohibited nor required.”
 So why even bother investing in a pair?